E-waste and chemicals

 Any unwanted chemicals you have in your home should be disposed of safely.

-The safest approach is to take them to the annual chemical drop-off day, run by the City of Sydney and the NSW Environmental Protection Agency.
+The safest approach is to take them to the yearly chemical drop-off day, run by the City of Sydney and the NSW Environmental Protection Authority.

 Accepted chemicals include paints, pesticides, swimming pool chemicals, aerosols and many more.